LeKhan9/VisionDrivenRobot/README.md

 This is visual driven Hexapod that operates through a Neural Network running on an Android application.
+Online forums, resources, and code manuals used to learn Android and implement different action.
+Ideas in code are from specific resources, and may not be directly original to this personal project.
 The applications takes pictures and processes them, feeds them into a trained neural network and sends a movement command to the Arduino through Bluetooth.
 The Arduino then sends a wired signal to a STAMP microprocessor which dictates the hexapod (robot) movement.